xczhou-astro/xczhou-astro.github.io/_pages/cv.md

 {% include base_path %}

-# Work 1
+# galaxyEmulator

-Details about work 1
+We build a wrapper

 ## Work 2